codeforfrankfurt/toilets_for_the_disabled/README.md

 * App for spotting
 * Web API  for accepting POIs spotted by the API

-Currently the index.html gets its data from the deployed web app on [tftd.herokuapp.com](https://tftd.herokuapp.com).
+Currently the index.html gets its data from the deployed web app on [tftd.herokuapp.com](https://tftd .herokuapp.com).
+This is so you can develop features right away without having to scrape and geocode to get started.

 The ruby scraper and server however are currently configured to use the local database.
 See `lib/database.rb` to change that.
 If you want the map to show your local data as well set the jsonURL variable in index.html to simply `spots` and it will get the data from your local ruby webserver and MongoDB.

+# Developing on the web app only

+	cd website
+	python -m SimpleHTTPServer 4567 # or any other local HTTP server, but only port 4567 is allowed per CORS
+	# open http://localhost:4567 in your browser

 # Install (when you want to scrape or serve data locally)

 You need Ruby

 	gem install bundler